wildfire-water-security/.github/profile/README.md

 ### Finding a Repository

 ### Contact Us
-Please reach out with any questions, comments, or feedback.
+Please reach out with any questions, comments, or feedback about this GitHub organization.

-Katie Wampler, katie.wampler@oregonstate.edu
+Katie Wampler, Data Manager
+katie.wampler@oregonstate.edu

 <!--
 **Here are some ideas to get you started:**